 Dr. Henry Wu

 Unknowingly and unadmittedly creates breeding dinosaurs

 Dr. Henry Wu is the park’s geneticist.
 He’s extremely intelligent but lacks common sense or complete knowledge of the instincts and capabilities of the creators he’s helping to create.
 He unknowingly engineers the dinosaurs with the ability to change sex.
 He refuses to acknowledge his mistake or admit that the dinosaurs are, in fact, breeding.

 Thinks that Velociraptors in the park are a bad idea

 Brave and experienced

 Robert Muldoon is Jurassic Park’s warden.
 He drinks a lot but can maintain order in the park, at first anyway.
 Muldoon’s background as a guide in Africa means that he has a great deal of on-the-job experience.
 He’s willing to risk his life to hunt down the dinosaurs and was one of the first to assert that having velociraptors in the park is a huge mistake.

 Ed Regis is a minor character and disgruntled InGen employee.
 He’s in charge of public relations for the park and is irritated that he has to watch over Hammond’s grandchildren while they visit.

-John Arnold is the chief engineer.
+John Raymond Arnold, or Ray Arnold, is the chief engineer.
 He finds himself in disagreement with Ian Malcolm on multiple occasions.
 He’s constantly nervous and unsure of himself, though.
 Arnold thinks he’s in control of the park, but, like other characters in the novel, he quickly finds out that that’s far from the truth.

 Dr. Harding is a vet at Jurassic Park.
 He used to work at the San Diego Zoo and is a minor character.